Selecting Top Greenhouse Performers

 - The best flavor and texture possible

-For those who favor classic heirloom appearance and flavor, Johnny's recent greenhouse tomato introductions include Margold and Marnero, a pair that look and taste very much like their heirloom counterparts — but with good texture, improved resistance to disease pressure, and higher yield.
+For those who favor classic heirloom appearance and flavor, Johnny's recent greenhouse tomato introductions include Margold and Marnero , a pair from our French Heritage Collection , that look and taste very much like their heirloom counterparts — but with good texture, improved resistance to disease pressure, and higher yield.
 Margold preserves the look and flavor of the red-streaked yellow heirlooms, while improving resistance and yield.
 Its very soft flesh has excellent, sweet flavor and great texture, with an appearance similar to Striped German.
 Marnero keeps the best attributes of the black tomatoes, while again, improving upon disease resistance and yield.
 A dead ringer for Cherokee Purple, its flesh is also very soft, with superlative flavor and texture.

 The benefit to growers that Margold and Marnero confer is in fruit with eating quality as high as the heirlooms but higher-yielding, due to better vigor and disease resistances than heirlooms, allowing the plants to live longer and stay healthier.
 By way of example, many greenhouse growers report heirloom yields of one-third to one-half of what they get off red greenhouse beefsteaks, which can be a money-losing proposition.
 With these tomatoes, we hope to help growers make money off their best-tasting tomatoes.